 The point of the message: Start Small.
 Start Now.

-Maybe the tasks or ideas before you will take more than 52 days to complete–life changing work usually does–but that shouldn’t frighten you from taking the first step.
+Perhaps the progress you seek will take more than 52 days; it may be more like 52 weeks.
+Life changing work usually takes little lifetimes.
+But that shouldn’t frighten you from taking the first step.

 What is your small step?